thu-uav/Multi-UAV-pursuit-evasion/README.md

 Website: https://sites.google.com/view/pursuit-evasion-rl

-The implementation in this repositorory is used in the paper "Multi-UAV Pursuit-Evasion with Online Planning in Unknown Environments by Deep Reinforcement Learning".
+This is the official repository of the paper "Multi-UAV Pursuit-Evasion with Online Planning in Unknown Environments by Deep Reinforcement Learning".
 This repository is heavily based on https://github.com/btx0424/OmniDrones.git.

-## Approach

 <div align=center>
 <img src="https://github.com/jiayu-ch15/Multi-UAV-pursuit-evasion/blob/main/figures/overview.png" width="700"/>